wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/scheduled-task-properties.md

          <td>Pinned Servers</td>
          <td>
             <div class="content-wrapper">
-               <p>The list of ESB server nodes that will run the task.
+               <p>The list of Micro Integrator server nodes that will run the task.
 You can specify the IP addresses of the required nodes.</p>
-               !!! info
+               <b>Note</b>:
-               <p>This setting can be used if you want the task to run on a selected set of nodes in an ESB cluster.
+               <p>This setting can be used if you want the task to run on a selected set of nodes in a product cluster.
 Note that the task will only run on one of the nodes at a time.
 It will fail over to another node, only if the first node fails.
 Pinned servers will override the default task handling behavior defined at server-level (for this particular task).
 However, if <strong>rule-based</strong> task handling is specified at server-level, you need to ensure that the same server nodes you specify as pinned servers for the task are also specified for the task handling rule at server-level.</p>
             </div>
          </td>
       </tr>